How the changes in superannuation can affect Australians

 Having a back-up plan in place can help mitigate the risks when taking out a large debt or mortgage.

-If you want to learn more about how loan and mortgage protection compares to cover in super, you can watch the video below or click here.
+If you want to learn more about how My Protection Plan compares to cover in super, you can watch the video below.

-your mortgage broker today about loan and mortgage protection.
+your mortgage broker today about My Protection Plan.
 It’s how your mortgage broker prepares you for life’s unexpected events.

 1. Time to Check website [accessed at: https://vimeo.com/340568959]